 If you do not mainly communicate in English, we encourage you to take the time and translate at least the "About Cochrane" and "Language" sections of the brand guidelines into your main language of communication.
 This will provide you with a basic framework and point of reference on how to talk about Cochrane in your own language.
 It may be beneficial to involve a native-speaking translator or editor in this task to help with the linguistic side of the translation.

-If you need any support or advice in relation to translating or localizing the brand guidelines and your communication materials, please contact Cochrane's Translation Co-ordinator through Cochrane's Communications and External Affairs Department: cead@lists.cochrane.org.
+If you need any support or advice in relation to translating or localizing the brand guidelines and your communication materials, please visit our online Help and Support Centre